 According to Harris, successful inventors are those that “form the best habits, to keep them on track and disciplined.”
-One habit Harris mentions is persistence, which helps an inventor to push through barriers and seek out continuous improvements to his own design or an existing one, to make the invention a commercial success.
+One habit Harris mentions is persistence, which helps an inventor to push through barriers and seek out continuous improvements to his own design or an existing one, to make the invention such as bitcoin up app a commercial success.
 Commitment and dedication are key, but inventors must also take time to develop other crucial skills, including resource management and product design.

-The conceptualization of the idea itself – albeit crucial – only makes up a small part of the entire process of getting the product out to market and making it a commercial success.
+The conceptualization of the idea itself – albeit crucial – only makes up a small part of the entire process of getting the product out to market and making it a commercial success like the Bitcoin Up trading platform.
 Occasionally, even those with less interesting invention ideas can come up with commercially successful products after diligently following through a rigorous refinement process.